Flexity Outlook (Toronto): Audible warning signals

+The Flexity streetcars have both a gong and a horn.
 Instead of the mechanical gongs used on older vehicles, the Flexity Outlook vehicles use an amplified digital recording of a gong.
 They are also the first vehicles to have built-in electronic horns fleet-wide upon delivery, while most of the CLRV and ALRV streetcars had their horns installed in the late 1990s.
-Despite the Flexity vehicles being heavy-duty streetcars, their horns are similar to those used on TTC buses or regular automobiles.
+Despite the Flexity Outlook vehicles being heavy-duty streetcars, their horns are similar to those used on TTC buses or regular automobiles.
 The gong and the horn can be heard from both ends of the vehicle.

 Destination sign

 The Flexity Outlook streetcars are the TTC's first streetcars to be outfitted with amber digital LED destination and run number signs rather than manually operated roller blinds used on older vehicles.
 The destination signs are posted at the front, rear, and sides of the vehicle, which identify the route number, name, and destination.
 Older vehicles only displayed the route number and destination for brevity.
 The Flexity streetcars also display two blue bullseye lights on the front to indicate that they are accessible vehicles.